• ABOUT

 No, this is not encouragement to become the office secretary.
 But the colleague who sends the meeting recap, follows up on loose ends, and quietly keeps projects moving often becomes indispensable.
 Competence is surprisingly memorable.

-4. Staying Somewhere Long Enough to Become Excellent
+4. Staying Somewhere Long Enough to Excel

 10 Things You Can Relate To If You’ve Ever Worked A 9-5 Job

-6. Working in a “Unsexy” Industry
+6. Working in a “Boring” Industry

 7. Mastering the Art of the Follow-Up